MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-restore-dropped-server.md

   > [!IMPORTANT]
   > Use this api-version **_2023-03-01-preview_** rather than the default before running to enable this API function as expected as detailed in the following step.

 1. Provide the **resourceGroupName**, **serverName** (Target server name), **subscriptionId** properties, based on the resourceId attribute JSON value captured in the preceding step 3.
-The api-version property is prepopulated and can be left as-is, as shown in the following image.
+The api-version property is prepopulated and can be left alone.

 1. Go to **Request Body** section and paste the following replacing the "Dropped server Location"(for example, CentralUS, EastUS etc.), "submissionTimestamp", and "resourceId".
 For "pointInTimeUTC", specify a value of "submissionTimestamp" plus **5 minutes** to ensure the command doesn't error out.